hlindberg/misc-puppet-docs/data-in-modules.md

 As you have already seen, with the implicit style, you do not have to change the logic as long as the bound keys (names) correspond to the names of the parameters in the puppet logic.
 They are just magically set.
 (Well not so magic - you have already seen where the rabbits come from).

+There really is not much more to say.
+It works as earlier, only now with data contributed from a module.

 #### Explicit Style

-In the explicit style however (shown below) we will now make use of the Puppet Bindings systems `lookup` function which in addition to producing the value, also can assert the data type.
+In the explicit style (shown below) we will now make use of the Puppet Bindings systems `lookup` function which in addition to producing the value, also can assert the data type.
 (If you remember, we earlier had calls to the `validate_string` method to do this).

 We can now wire the data like this: